Ancient Philosophy at Yale

 In any one year, Yale typically hosts several talks in ancient philosophy given by distinguished ancient philosophers from all over the world, sponsored by the Departments of Classics and Philosophy or by our very active Working Group in Ancient Philosophy.
 In addition, in recent years, a number of distinguished ancient philosophy specialists have visited at Yale for longer periods ranging from one week to a semester.
 Yale is also home to the Yale-King’s College London Plato Republic seminar, which takes place annually, over five days, and rotates between London and Yale.

-The Classics and Philosophy PhD Program is a joint program, offered by the Departments of Philosophy and Classics at Yale, for students wishing to pursue graduate study in ancient philosophy.
+The Classics and Philosophy Program is a combined PhD program, offered by the Departments of Philosophy and Classics at Yale, for students wishing to pursue graduate study in ancient philosophy.
 Suitably qualified students may apply for entry to the Program either through Philosophy, for the Philosophy Track of the Program, or through Classics, for the Classics Track of the Program.
 Details of the program may be found here.

 Advanced seminars in ancient philosophy, suitable for graduate students, are a regular feature of the graduate programs in Philosophy and Classics.
-In particular, at least once per year, seminars are held which centre on discussion of the work of an ancient philosopher read in the original language; such seminars are designed as a focal point for graduates working on ancient philosophy, whatever their stage in the program.
+In particular, at least once per year, seminars are held which center on discussion of the work of an ancient philosopher read in the original language; such seminars are designed as a focal point for graduates working on ancient philosophy, whatever their stage in the program.